charlsagente/Openpay-Scruds/README.md

 # Openpay Scruds

-This project is intended to integrate a full web project for credit card, direct debit, convenience stores and bank reference as payment methods using [Openpay](http://www.openpay.mx/ "Openpay") provider
+This project is intended to integrate a full web project for credit card, debit card, convenience stores and bank reference as payment methods using [Openpay](http://www.openpay.mx/ "Openpay") provider

-##Prerequisites
+## Prerequisites
 *   Java jdk 1.7+
 *   Apache tomcat 7+
 *   Maven 3.x

-##Installation
+## Installation

-###Follow the instructions
+### Follow the instructions

 * Check/update your tomcat credentials in $CATALINA_HOME/conf/tomcat-users.xml